The Road to El Dorado: Plot

-Miguel decides to stay in the city while Tulio and Chel board the completed boat, before they see smoke on the horizon and realize Cortés is approaching.
-Suspecting the city will be destroyed if Cortés discovers it, Tulio suggests using the boat to ram the rock pillars under the waterfall and block the main entrance to the city, despite knowing they will lose the gold in the process and the warriors will not last against them.
-The plan succeeds with the citizens pulling over a statue in the boat's wake to give it enough speed.
-As the statue starts to fall too quickly, Tulio has difficulty preparing the boat's sail.
+Miguel decides to stay in the city while Tulio and Chel board the completed boat, before they realize Cortés is approaching.
+Suspecting the city will be destroyed if Cortés discovers it, they close off the main entrance to the city by ramming the rock pillars under the waterfall, despite knowing they will lose the gold in the process.
 Selflessly sacrificing the chance to stay in the city, Miguel and Altivo jump onto the boat to unfurl the sails, assuring the boat clears the statue in time.
 The group successfully crashes against the pillars, causing a cave-in, while losing all their gifts in the process.
 They hide near the totem just as Cortés' men and Tzekel-Kan arrive.

-When they find the entrance blocked, Cortés brands Tzekel-Kan a liar and leaves, taking him as a slave.
-Tulio and Miguel, though disappointed they lost the gold, know that El Dorado is forever safe.
-They appreciate the thrill of their adventure and head in a different direction for a new adventure with Chel.
+When they find the entrance blocked, Cortés brands Tzekel-Kan a liar and takes him as a slave.
+Tulio and Miguel know that El Dorado is forever safe, though Tulio becomes upset they lost their gold (unaware that Altivo still has gold horseshoes).
+They nevertheless appreciate the thrill of their adventure and head for a new adventure with Chel.